hyojin0912/HJ-GPCRact/README.md

 ```

 ## 🎓 Citation
 Our manuscript is currently under review.
 If you use GPCRact in your research, we would appreciate it if you could cite our work upon its publication.
-A preliminary BibTeX entry is provided below.
-@article{Son2025GPCRact,
-  title={{GPCRact: a hierarchical framework for predicting ligand-induced GPCR activity via allosteric communication modeling}},
-  author={Son, Hyojin and Yi, Gwan-Su},
-  journal={Briefings in Bioinformatics},
-  year={2025},
-  note={Under Review}
-}

 ---
 ## 📬 Contact